lanyangyang/mmJEPA-ECG/README.md

 # mmJEPA-ECG
 Design JEPA on mmWave radar signal pretraining.

-Code and small-subset data will release soon.
+Codes and subset data will release soon.